 While you’re at it, devote time to your hobbies, whether you’re into cooking, calligraphy, volunteering, or crafting.
 Your soul will thank you.

 So many opportunities in life come from the relationships we form with others, which gives women a distinct advantage.
 Make this the year you make a point to attend networking events, find a mentor, be a mentor, attend a peer group, or take an online relationship into the real world.

 I consider myself to be a perpetual student because I am constantly reading, researching, and seeking out things and people that inspire me.
 Take field trips and check out things that interest you (the Andy Warhol Museum is on my to-do list this year, as are the Rock and Roll Hall of Fame Museum and a day trip to Amish county).
 Taking classes is another great way to feed your curiosity – if you don’t have time to take a class, SkillShare is a great way to sharpen your skills.

 Take Care of Yourself

 I’m a mom and I would be remiss if I didn’t remind you of some of the same advice your own mother would give you – eat less crap, drink more water, and get more sleep.
 While you’re at it, schedule regular exercise, and, no, the standing desk trend does not compensate for working up a good sweat.
-Make sure to work on your relationships, too—prioritize your significant other and have more sex.
-Make time for your best friend and meet new people, too.
+Make sure to work on your relationships, too—prioritize your significant other, make time for your best friend, and meet new people.